malko/whitewalker/Readme.md

 **todo**
 - [x] read available environments from nightwatch.json
 - [x] allow running specific environment
-- [ ] allow running all environment
 - [x] get initial test data from json cache and/or xml reports
 - [x] cache tests data list to json file
-- [-] send all tests data to index and remove server side template parsing
+- [x] send all tests data to index and remove server side template parsing
-- [ ] read and send xml reports instead of nightwatch command output (or allow both)
+- [ ] WONT DO read and send xml reports instead of nightwatch command output (or allow both)
 - [ ] allow screenshots viewing
-- [ ] add a git update button (updating the test directory)
+- [x] add a git update button (updating the test directory)
-- [ ] add a run all tests button
+- [-] add a run all tests button => make it work as intented
+- [ ] allow running all environment at once
-- [-] use websockets for live updates
+- [x] use websockets for live updates